Rudolph stared into the mirror.

 good front, Mr. Sturm had never been quite the same since.

 Mr. Sturm sighed.
-"Rudy, I've gotten over that kind of
+"Rudy, I've gotten over that kind

 thing.
 I've found a life now, a life where I can give back